 What’s your favorite walk or hike near town?

 “My favorite walk as a person who enjoys photography is the Flume Gorge in Lincoln.
 It is very nearby, and I enjoy it even more in the winter when the ice forms and climbers test their skills on the 90-foot walls,” says Steve.
 The Flume Gorge is one of the western White Mountains most iconic spots and if you haven’t seen it yet, make sure you stop by for a visit!
-Susan loves the bike path from downtown to Loon and the Lincoln “town loop” is a great way to chat with friends and visitors on the street while getting your afternoon steps in.
+Locals also love the bike path from downtown to Loon and the Lincoln “town loop” is a great way to chat with friends and visitors on the street while getting your afternoon steps in.

 Summer in the western White Mountains have something to offer everyone so make sure you stop by soon and visit us!